bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/cl_simulation_testing_setup.rst

 running the script: ``$COLCON_WS/src/bitbots_meta/wolfgang_robot/wolfgang_webots_sim/scripts/setenvs.sh`` Afterwards we can start the Webots simulator with the following command:
 ``rl bitbots_bringup simulator_teamplayer.launch game_controller:=false``
-This should start the simulation environment and the Webots simulator, where we should see a field with a single robot.
+This should start the simulation environment in the Webots simulator, while also starting all necessary nodes of the robot software (walking, vision, etc.).
+In the simulator we should see a field with a single robot.

 With ``game_controller:=false`` we ensure, that the game_controller_listener is not started as well, but instead we will simulate the current gamestate by our own script (in another terminal):